The-Bigger-Pie/getting-started-workshop/tutorials/setting-up-project.md

 # Visual Studio Code

-next thing you need to do, is to open the project in VS Code.
+Next thing you need to do, is to open the project in VS Code.

 If you havent already please [install](https://code.visualstudio.com/download) that on your machine.